BIO

 A curator, artist, researcher, educator and mother, Anna Kerekes holds a PhD in Arts Studies and Practices from the University of Quebec in Montreal.
 She embraces research-creation as a modus operandi in all her hybrid practices.

-Among the independent projects that she curated: Unweave, Unveil.
+Among the independent projects that she curated: QUIDAM by Geoffrey Badel (ÉCHOTONE, Ganges), Unweave, Unveil.
 Chiral Landscapes of Exile (L’Imagier, Gatineau), Taking Care (Ars Electronica, Linz), Jonas Mekas.
 In the Praise of the Ordinary (Phi Center, Montreal).

 As an independent writer and art critic, she contributes to exhibition catalogs and magazines.